 The employee may respond in writing or in person to the proposed dismissal decision to the Personnel Officer in a name-clearing hearing before the dismissal is effective.
-An interpreter may accompany an employee who is disabled if necessary.
+An interpreter may accompany an employee if necessary.

 Step Three: Name-Clearing Hearing